Geolm/math_intrinsics/README.md

 ## is it fast?
 The goal of this library is to provide math function with a good precision with every computation done in AVX/NEON.
 Performance is not the focus.

-Here's the benchmark results on my old Intel Core i7 from 2018 (time for 32 billions of computed value)
+Here's the benchmark results on my old Intel Core i7 from 2018 (time for 32 billions of computed values)
 * mm256_sin_ps : 29887ms
 * mm256_acos_ps : 24650ms
 * mm256_exp_ps : 24387ms

 # I'd like to trade some precision for performances

-You can look at some approximation in my [simd](https://github.com/Geolm/simd/blob/main/simd_approx_math.h).
+You can look at some approximations in my [simd](https://github.com/Geolm/simd/blob/main/simd_approx_math.h) repo.
+It's not copy/paste friendly but you get the idea, also you can get the whole repo which contains only few files.

 # Why AVX2 ?